jpritikin/coach/content/docs/me/meditation/_index.md

 ### On breathing

-Use an inspiratory muscle training device to improve your breathing mechanics.[^rutten]
+Use an inspiratory muscle training device to improve your breathing mechanics.

 The only meditation technique that I am familiar with is [here]({{< relref "breathing" >}}).